ceedee666/drumm.sh/content/teaching/python-mooc/welcome_to_finalexam.md

 Dear learners,

 Thanks for taking part in the course **Python for Beginners** and preparing for the final exam.
-Below, you’ll find some important notes for the last step in successfully completing the course.
+Below, youï¿½ll find some important notes for the last step in successfully completing the course.

 ---